KT12/meetup_notes/README.md

 # meetup_notes
-Rough notes from data Meetups attended
+Rough notes from data Meetups and events attended

+Written in Markdown